-• Consider how the information published on childcare could also signpost or refer users to wider services for parents or children, such as child and adolescent mental health services, employment services or the local family hub.
+Consider how the information published on childcare could also signpost or refer users to wider services for parents or children, such as child and adolescent mental health services, employment services or the local family hub.

 Providers must log on at least once per term to ensure their listed information is up to date and accurate.
-Go to 'My Account' to log into your record: www.sheffielddirectory.org.uk
+Enter for the name of your setting / provision in the search box to find your record: www.sheffielddirectory.org.uk